bhan0234/mthree-sre/devops/kubernetes/replication cont and replica set 5.md

    kubectl get pods
    ```
 6. **edit**
-- a temporary file opens with extra fields, u can modify the replicas there
+- a temporary file opens with extra fields, u can modify the replicas there, save then updates automatically apply
    ```sh
    kubectl edit replicaset <name>
    ```